simply-TOOBASED/ctf-writeups/2020/Google Capture The Flag 2020/Crypto/Sharky/README.md

 h = (tmp1 - s1 - ch - k_i - w_i) % 2**32
 d = (tmp3 - tmp1) % 2**32
 ```
 So we were able to successfully recover all of the values, simply due to the fact that the message encrypted is always the same and then the `w` array is also the same.
-Function to reverse a compression step is below:
+Function to reverse a compression step is below (we add this function to [sha256.py](sha256.py)):
 ```python
   def compression_step_inv(self, state, k_i, w_i):
     tmp2, a, b, c, tmp3, e, f, g = state